Top 9 Most Popular Climbing Peaks in Nepal

 - Witness the rugged structure of the diverse landscapes and the rich biodiversity that populates within it.

-Yala peak is one such enjoyable peak that does not challenge you but still provides unparalleled rewards.
+Yala Peak is one such enjoyable peak that does not challenge you but still provides unparalleled rewards.
 Yala Peak is situated in the quaint region of Langtang.
-With a height of 5,732 meters, most trekkers with intermediate experience of trekking can go on this journey.
+With a height of 5,732 meters, most trekkers with intermediate experience in trekking can go on this journey.

 On average, you can complete this climb in about 13 days.
 Your journey starts at Syabru Bensi, and you trek to Langtang, Kyanjin Gompa, Tserko Ri, Yala Base Camp, and finally summit the peak.

 - Witness the mesmerizing views of mountains such as Dorje Lakpa (6,966m), Naya Kang (5,122m), Tserko-Ri (4,884m), Shishapangma (8,027m), and Langtang Lirung (7,227m).